rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 Use this field to link to relevant external documentation such as inventories, deeds, appraisal reports, and other acquisition paperwork.

-Link to the relevant acquisitions paperwork on Box.
+Link to the relevant acquisitions paperwork on OneDrive/SharePoint.

 To create an external documents subrecord, click "Add External Document" in the right corner of the subrecord.